CLTS FS Instructions Module 8 - Health-Related Services

 • Medications (except for those administered intravenously) are absent from the HRS section.

-The HRS Section is designed to capture the child’s medical needs and the extent of their substantial functional limitations.
+The HRS Section is designed to capture the child’s medical needs and the extent of their functional limitations.
 It is important to be thorough and accurate when completing the functional screen.
-Remember that responses to all questions on the functional screen for a child will be assessed in total when calculating functional eligibility.
+Remember that responses to all questions on the functional screen are assessed in total when calculating functional eligibility.

 8.2 Medical or Skilled Nursing Needs